nrwl/nx-console/CONTRIBUTING.md

 Cypress, which we use to run e2e tests, records the videos of the tests ran on CI.
 You can access them here: [https://dashboard.cypress.io/#/projects/x2ebye/runs](https://dashboard.cypress.io/#/projects/x2ebye/runs).
 This is very useful for troubleshooting.

-## Building VSCode Plugin

-You can build the vscode extension and run it in development mode by opening up this repo in Visual Studio code and hitting the f5 function key.
-This will launch `nps prepare.dev.vscode` in the background and spawn an extension development host version of VSCode so that you can try out your code.

-When you want to update the extension with a new set of changes, go back to the editor you launched the extension host from and click the refresh button (its green and looks like a browser refresh icon).

 ## Submitting a PR

 Please follow the following guidelines: